fly-pigTH/EquiMus/readme.md

 | **(a) Body Labels** | **(b) Geom Labels** | **(c) Joint Labels** |
 ## Project Structure

-The project is organized to align with the flow of the manuscript, ensuring clarity and ease of navigation:
+The project is organized to align with the flow of the manuscript, ensuring clarity and ease of navigation.
+Please click to visit ReadMe file for each part.

 - **models**: Contains MuJoCo `XML` files for simulation.
 - **src**: